Nickel-Plated Lead Shot (11 lbs/bag)

 Specs: Industry tolerances apply, general tolerance is +/- .003"

-Packaging: Duck cloth bag, sewn seams.
+Packaging: Heavy-mil plastic bag with welded seams.
 11 lbs. per unit

 WARNING/DISCLAIMER: THIS NICKEL PLATED PRODUCT/LEAD SHOT/LEAD SLUG PRODUCT CONTAINS INORGANIC LEAD, ANTIMONY, AND INORGANIC ARSENIC.
 MISUSE OF THIS PRODUCT CAN PRESENT A HEALTH HAZARD.
 DISCHARGE FIREARMS ONLY WHEN GOOD VENTILATION CONDITIONS ARE PRESENT.
 THIS PRODUCT MAY PRESENT A LEAD POISONING HAZARD IF TAKEN INTERNALLY.
 DO NOT EAT, DRINK, USE TOBACCO PRODUCTS OR APPLY COSMETICS WHILE HANDLING THIS PRODUCT.
 WASH THOROUGHLY AFTER HANDLING AND BEFORE EATING, DRINKING, OR THE USE OF COSMETICS/TOBACCO PRODUCTS.
 DO NOT STORE NEAR ACIDS, BASES, AND REDUCING AGENTS.
 KEEP PRODUCT AWAY FROM CHILDREN AND THEIR ENVIRONMENT, FEED PRODUCTS, FOOD PRODUCTS, AND DOMESTIC ANIMALS.
 CLEAN UP SPILLS IMMEDIATELY.
 DO NOTE REUSE PACKAGING FOR OTHER PURPOSES.
 WARNING: THIS PRODUCT CONTAINS A CHEMICAL KNOWN TO THE STATE OF CALIFORNIA TO CAUSE CANCER AND BIRTH DEFECTS (OR OTHER REPRODUCTIVE HARM).
 BPI ALSO SUPPLIES NON-TOXIC SHOT OPTIONS.